deepanshs/csdmpy/docs/source/independentVariable/linear.rst

 a :ref:`csdm_api` instance has a `linearly_sampled` subtype.
 Let :math:`m_k`, :math:`N_k \ge 1`, :math:`c_k`, and :math:`o_k` be the
-sampling interval, number of points, reference offset, and the origin offset, respectively, from the corresponding IndependentVariable instance, then the coordinates along this dimension are evaluated as,
+sampling interval, number of points, reference offset, and the origin offset, respectively, from the corresponding Dimension instance, then the coordinates along this dimension are evaluated as,

 .. math::